1 Humbucker 1 Volume Pull for North Single Coil Wiring Diagram

 What Minor Things Can You Do To Improve Your Tone?

 Most players think that the wood type and pickups are the main culprits behind a boring tone.
-The truth is- while pickups can make a lot of difference in your tone and overall sound, the rest of the things won’t produce much of a noticeable difference, to somebody just starting out at least.
+The truth is- while pickups can make a lot of difference in your tone and overall sound, the rest of the things won’t produce much of a noticeable difference, to somebody just learning the pentatonic scales at least.

 I know that modding pickup and installing new ones can be quite costly, and frankly- not everybody has the knack for electronics and messy soldering.
 Add to that the hassle of having to route your own cavities to fit in the custom pickup on your Strat, and you will quickly realize that it’s not as easy as it sounds.
 Still, there are a couple of things you can do to change the tone on your guitar even if you don’t have the luxury of swapping out your pickups any time soon.